Brain Chains as Topological Signatures for Alzheimer's Disease: Conclusion

-In future, we hope to improve computation of the proposed algorithm to study larger graphs as well as provide an exact expression for the size of these posets.
-While a small graph could not distinguish limbic and MTL AD subtypes, these became unique brain chains for medium-size graphs.
-A larger brain graph analysis may enable distinguishing between posterior and temporal AD subtypes.
-We would also like to explore the sensitivity of brain chains and their topological signatures to changes in dynamical system parameters, or consider other neurodegerative disease dynamics.
+In this manuscript, we have introduced the homotopy poset $\mathcal{H}\left(N\right)$, the quotient of the poset of spanning subgraphs of a (complete) graph, $G=(V,E)$, on $N=|V|$ vertices with respect to the equivalence relation of graph homotopy.
+Equivalence classes in $\mathcal{H}(N)$ have a unique representation in terms of their graph homotopy polynomial and a graph's homotopy polynomial encodes the structure of its homology groups (cf.~Defn.~\ref{defn:homotopy-poly} and Exmp.~\ref{exmp:topo-comput}).
+In addition, we have detailed the first computational algorithms (Sec.~\ref{sec:pe-quotient-construction}) to construct $\mathcal{H}(N)$, for $N$ arbitrary, homotopy polynomials and their successors; the algorithms are guaranteed to terminate.

-In terms of applications, this general mathematical pipeline is by no means exclusive to neurodegeneration.
-One may consider, for instance, the failure of the wires of an electrical circuit, the cessation of friendship or business relations within a community of people, the frequency of movement patterns of animals between geographical locations or damage propagation in open-cell foams, among others.
-Different applications may motivate further mathematical research, which may consist of using different equivalence relations, such as graph isomorphism, homeomorphism, or some other weaker topological relation.
+We have illustrated the potential for the application of our results in AD research.
+We demonstrated that simulated neurodegenerative edge filtrations show topological differences based on AD subtype, quantifiable by $d_H$, an observation that raises the question of potential applicability to subtype determination based on patient neuroimaging data.
+In terms of applications, this approach is by no means exclusive to AD research and is applicable to more general contexts of network dynamical systems; examples include the study of graph percolation, information propagation in social networks and population dynamics in ecology.
 Further, graphs are inherently combinatorial objects, and can be viewed as the 1-skeletons of simplicial or CW-complexes.
 Combinatorial results derived for simplicial and CW-complexes can similarly be applied to graphs as a special case, for instance homology and cohomology \cite{jonsson2007simplicial}.
 These combinatorial and topological graph theories can similarly be applied to sequences of subgraphs, as we do with homotopy equivalence; the resulting sequence of groups may distinguish different conditions.
 As algorithms and their implementation continue to improve in computational topology, so does tailoring topological theory to solve concrete real-world problems.